Quantum Coordination without Conditioning under Restricted Information: Conclusion

-\begin{itemize} \item All explicit constructions in this paper, including those based on separable states with noncommuting local structure, yield distributions that admit a latent-variable representation of the form in Theorem 1.
-Is this reduction intrinsic to all separable quantum implementations under restricted information, or can more general quantum resources generate distributions that lie strictly beyond this class? \item More generally, what is the full set of distributions that can be implemented quantum-mechanically under restricted information? \end{itemize}
+These results highlight a clear distinction between classical and quantum mechanisms for coordination under restricted information.
+Characterizing the precise boundary between classical and quantum implementability under restricted information remains an important open problem.
+In particular, two questions arise from Theorem~\ref{thm1}: \begin{itemize} \item All explicit constructions in this paper yield distributions that admit a latent-variable representation of the form in Theorem~\ref{thm1}.
+Is every distribution implementable by separable quantum states under restricted information representable in this way, or do separable quantum states permit a strictly larger class of implementable distributions? \item More generally, what is the full set of distributions that can be implemented quantum-mechanically under restricted information? \end{itemize}

+While the questions above are primarily theoretical, the framework also has potential relevance to practical quantum technologies.
+As an illustration, we now discuss an application to distributed syndrome decoding in fault-tolerant quantum computing.